 The Department of Sociology and Human Geography is Norway's leading department for both Sociology and Human Geography.
 The Department offers four Bachelor's and three Master's programmes.
 Research, teaching and dissemination activities within both fields are of the highest level.
 The Department is renowned both for the breadth of topics and methodologies employed and for its highly qualified researchers.
 Gender balance among the academic staff is an important distinguishing feature.
 The Department has 35 permanent academic staff, nearly 40 doctoral and post doctoral research fellows and 12 administrative staff members.
 There are approximately 80 PhD. candidates and 1500 students enrolled in the Department.

-There is a vacant position at the Department of Sociology and Human Geography for a research fellow (SKO 1017) in Human Geography.
-The position is for a period of up to three years without compulsory work or four years with 25% compulsory work (primarily teaching).
+There are 1-2 vacant positions at the Department of Sociology and Human Geography for research fellows (SKO 1017) in human geography.
+The positions are for a period of three years without compulsory work or four years with 25% compulsory work (primarily teaching).

 How to apply